 Article 18 Tests and assessments

-1. The Examination Board will designate one or more examiners for each test.
+The Examination Board will designate one or more examiners for each test.
 An examiner can also be an external expert.
-Each competency examination will be assessed by at least one assessor who is not involved in that student's study career counselling.

 Article 19 Content of tests, duration of the test and test aids and test timetables